Sarada01/git-profile-api/README.md

 - List and count of repository topics

 ## Testing
+**NOTE:**
-Before launching the test case, please cancel/disconnect the previous instance of the application <br> **NOTE:**  Please ensure that, your Virtual environment is still active.
+- Before launching the test case, please cancel/disconnect the previous instance of the application
+- Please ensure that, your Virtual environment is still active.  <BR>

 To run the unit tests, use the following command:
 ```
 pytest src/tests